jadistanbelly/Econometrics/README.md

 # Econometrics
-A copy of my application of various statistical concepts on several datasets.
+A copy of my application of various statistical concepts on several datasets using R